JBKahn/Blog/_posts/2015-01-25-vagrant-plugin.md

 Once again, writing a post after a long break from updating my blog.
 I found my free time began to disappear when I started taking class at night after work and didn't have much time for blogging.
 When my co-op finished in September, I then worked part time between my classes and finished up the last of my requirements.
 This has been my first month back to work and getting used to having some free time again.

 In school I covered a variety of topics from databases and PHP to the SOLID principles.
 I might try to make a post about something I covered in school over the next few weeks.
 I’ve also gotten back into reading and just finished [Geek Sublime: The Beauty of Code, the Code of Beauty](http://www.amazon.ca/Geek-Sublime-The-Beauty-Code/dp/1555976859) as it was a gift from a friend.
-The book was pretty interesting but, yet it did seem a bit dry at times and certain passages seemed to go on forever.
+The book was pretty interesting and yet it did seem a bit dry at times and certain passages seemed to go on forever.
 Anyway, on to the good stuff.

 One thing I was attempting to do this week at work was to write a custom Vagrant command.
 For those of you unfamiliar with Vagrant, it’s a wrapper around tools like VirtualBox.
 It makes configuring, creating, and managing virtual machines for development a lot easier.
 It also provides some useful commands to make starting and using VMs easier.